menandmice/micetro_docs/guides/user-manual/webapp_user_guide.rst

 Installing the Web Application
 ------------------------------

-Installing the Web Application for the Men&Mice Suite is straightforward: just follow the instructions on the Men&Mice Download page.
+Installing the Web Application for Micetro is straightforward: just follow the instructions on the Men&Mice Download page.

 .. note::
   The web application cannot be installed on the same server as the old web interface.
 It needs to be on a separate virtual host.